 Our department, together with the National Measurement Institute:

 The Act doesn’t cover consumer protections.
-Our department cannot assist with compensation claims.
-We cannot assist with any other alleged consumer issues like damages or loss caused by poor quality fuel.
+Our department cannot assist with compensation claims or other alleged consumer issues, like damages or loss caused by poor fuel quality.

 You can contact us if you suspect fuel:

-To make a fuel quality complaint, please include details about the date, supplier, location, fuel type and email FuelQuality@measurement.gov.au.
+Email LF.firstname.lastname@example.org to make a fuel quality complaint.
+Please include details about the date, supplier, location and fuel type.
+We keep your information private.

 Under the Act we monitor fuel quality at a range of sites and locations across the national fuel supply chain.
 We also monitor fuel suppliers who have received consumer complaints.